ccammack/ccammack.com/content/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/index.md

 {{< /highlight >}}

 That should be all it takes to get things running.
-After 15 minutes at most, the first set of snapshots should begin to appear in the system with **zfs list -t snapshot**.
+Within 15 minutes or so, the first set of snapshots should begin to appear in the system with **zfs list -t snapshot**.

 {{< highlight txt >}}
 # zfs list -t snapshot